-Mezzanine Floor, Victoria Towers Kilimanjaro Avenue, Upper Hill P O Box 41114 - 00100 Nairobi, Kenya.
+Victoria Towers, Mezzanine Floor Kilimanjaro Avenue, Upper Hill P.O.
+Box 41114 - 00100 Nairobi, Kenya

-2 Summary of significant accounting policies
+2 Summary of material accounting policies

 The principal accounting policies applied in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.